 The galley dungeon, you know that storage area next to the stove on most DeFever 44 & 49’s that you cannot do much with; the one where if you drop something you want down there you a trained monkey to go down and retrieve it for you.
-Well it just seemed to need some kind of shelf or something to make the space more usable.
-But the hatch is too small to get much of anything in their to help organize the area.
-And if you did get something in there, you can’t rotate it into a usable position.
+Well, it just seemed to need some kind of shelf or something to make the space more usable.
+But the hatch is too small to get much of anything in there to help organize the area.
+And if you did get something in there, you wouldn’t be able to rotate it into a usable position.

-So after some head scratching, I figured out the only way to get something in there was to build, or at least assemble it in the dungeon.
-And once you come to that conclusion, there is the problem of just how, and in what order, do you do the assembly.
-So a cabinetmaker friend and I got out the napkin and designed a sliding box, which could be assembled in place.
+So, after some head-scratching, I figured out the only way to get something in there was to build, or at least assemble, it in the dungeon.
+And once I came to that conclusion, there was the problem of just how, and in what order, to do the assembly.
+So a cabinet-maker friend and I got out the napkin and designed a sliding box which could be assembled in place.
 Here are the basics of building a galley dungeon drawer.

 Make the drawer:

 I used ½ plywood which I painted white to reflect what little light is in the dungeon.
 I dadoed the front, back, and bottom for a tight fit then screwed it together.
 Note that all the screws need to go in from the front, back, or bottom…not from the side.
 Once it all assembled and all pretty…disassembled it.

 I used 1 X 2’s and notched one end down about 3/8’s of an inch the length of the drawer (pictured right).

 Cut notch at an angle so the drawer does not have to be “lifted” up, but can slide up to access (pictured right).
 Pre-drill 3 holes for screws to attach rails to sides.
 Note that the center hole needs to be accessible when the drawer is in place so it can be secured after drawer is in place (ie inboard of the notch).

 Secure rails to dungeon walls about an inch below the height of your drawer (pictured right).
 Be careful, remember the dungeon is not square in any corner.